A Lesson In Love From Our Dying Son

-In the fall of 2011, my husband Patrick and I had been married eight years and our family was rapidly growing.
+In the fall of 2011, my husband Patrick and I had been married for eight years and our family was rapidly growing.
 Our oldest child had just turned six and we were expecting our fifth child in December.
 John Paul was born on December 6, 2011.
 We knew immediately that something was very wrong.
 The delivery itself was traumatic, during which his arm was broken.
 When he was finally delivered, he didn’t make a sound.
 He couldn’t breathe.
 He was barely moving.
 He was whisked away to the neonatal intensive care unit.
 In the days and weeks that followed, we gradually started to understand the severity of John Paul’s condition.
 When he was 5 weeks old, he was diagnosed with Spinal Muscular Atrophy (SMA).
-We learned that SMA was a genetic, progressive and terminal neuromuscular disorder.
+We learned that SMA was a genetic, progressive, and terminal neuromuscular disorder.
 Gradually, every muscle in John Paul’s body would weaken and eventually waste away.
-Usually death is caused by complications from a common cold because of respiratory weakness.
-You can imagine how we felt being told that our son would die from complications of a common cold, knowing that we had four children at home, several of whom were not yet adept at covering their mouth and nose when they sneezed or coughed.
+Usually, death is caused by complications from a common cold because of respiratory weakness.
+You can imagine how we felt being told that our son would die from complications of a common cold, knowing that we had four children at home, several of whom were not yet adept at covering their mouths and noses when they sneezed or coughed.

 Of course, Pat and I were devastated.
 We were trying to wrap our heads and hearts around the reality that confronted us.
 At the same time, we were also quickly falling desperately in love with our son.
 We saw his first smiles and he could even hold my finger in his hand.
 During our time in the NICU, it was a rollercoaster of singing lullabies and whispering sweet nothings one minute and the next using emergency procedures to bring his oxygen saturation levels back to normal because he couldn’t clear his airway the way most people do by swallowing or coughing.